 Logosearch was only meant to be a quick side project to test my new tech stack.
 I’m not in the business of acquiring rights from hundreds or thousands copyright holders.

 Maybe I’m being more cautious than I need to be, but I’d rather err on the side of safety.
-A commenter on Product Hunt said they had to pay a fine when they used a logo without permission.
+A commenter on the Clearbit Company Logo API’s Product Hunt page said they had to pay a fine when they used a logo without permission.
 Those reports are rare, but why risk it?

 I changed course in my product to reduce the risk of liability.
 Visitors won’t be able to download any random logo.
 Instead, it is now a directory of companies’ official branding pages.
 On these, companies explain if and how people can use their logos.
 They also make their logos available for download on these pages.

 Logosearch does not even offer a direct download option anymore.
 The companies listed on it also don’t need written permission before anyone uses their logos.
 This puts me on a safer side, and is more useful to visitors.
 People would have needed to look up these guidelines anyways before using the logos.
 The goal of the product is now to make that step easier by listing these guideline pages directly.